arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 04/25/2021 18:31 (UTC)`.
+The last change was detected on `Monday 04/26/2021 01:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code